 They are often regarded as a good family pet as they tend to be good with children and other pets too.

 They are not a breed that is associated with longevity, though, so you will need to be prepared for having to say goodbye sooner than with some dogs, and your feeding budget will be considerably higher than if you opt for a toy breed dog.

 Often referred to as the English Bulldog, this is a breed that is easily recognizable and known for its low exercise requirements.
-Part of this relates to the confirmation of the breed.
+Part of this relates to the conformation of the breed.
 They are stocky, squat dogs, and they are also a flat-faced, brachycephalic breed, so care needs to be taken to ensure that they are not overexerted, especially in hot weather.